-Ceramic mixtures are basically made of clays (more or less plastic) and hard materials such as feldspars and sands.
-Once they have been selected, raw materials are milled in the grinding mills within which a proper amount of water is added, to properly develop the process.
-Raw materials together with the water forms the slurry (or the so-called barbottina).
-Even if slurries can be very different one from each other, the usually contain the same water amount that is usually about 35%.
-A percentage that ceramic producers always try to reduce with different action, to increase the solid amount inside the suspension.
+Ceramic mixtures basically consist of clays (more or less plastic) and hard materials such as feldspars and sands.
+Once they have been selected, raw materials are grinded by using a proper amount of water, involved to properly develop the process.
+Raw materials, together with water, forms the slurry (the so-called barbottina).
+Even if slurries can be very different one from each other, they usually contain the same water amount (usually about 35%).
+A percentage that ceramic producers try to reduce with different action, to increase the solid amount of the suspension.

-After the milling process, the slurry enters the atomizer to lose the liquid part of the suspension (except for a low amount of residual humidity that is about 5/7%), giving back only the atomized ceramic powder that, under the weight of the press, will form the raw ceramic tile.
-The water elimination/evaporation takes place thanks to the use of strong, high, and so energy-using heat forces: the higher the water content, the greater the energy to be used with a consequent greater environmental impact as well as a cost increasing.
-This is the reason why producers always try to work with high-density slurries, marked by high solid and low water contents.
+After the milling process, the slurry enters the atomizer to lose by evaporation the liquid part of the suspension (except for a low amount of residual humidity that is about 5/7%), producing the atomized ceramic powder that, under the weight of the press, will form the raw ceramic tile.
+The water evaporation takes place thanks to the use of high energy amounts: the higher the water content, the greater the energy to be used, increasing environmental impact and production costs.
+This is the reason why producers always need high-density slurries, marked by high solid content and low water content.

-Together with this, the combo more solid and less water allows you to produce in the atomizers higher amount of atomized powder (for the same volume of slurry).
-To put it shortly, the lower water amount decreases the environmental impact thanks to the reduction of gas/energy inside the atomizers and at the same time it increases the productivity by producing greater amounts of atomized powder.
+The combo more solid and less water also allows you to produce higher amount of atomized powder (for the same volume of slurry).
+To put it shortly: the lower water amount decreases the environmental impact thanks to the reduction of gas/energy inside the atomizers and at the same time it increases the productivity by generating greater amounts of atomized powder.

-How can chemicals involved at this stage of the production process promote an environmental impact reduction?
+At this stage of the production process, how can chemicals promote an environmental impact reduction?

-The tiles’ mechanical resistance almost entirely comes from the presence of plastic clays that, however, can be primarily responsible for a difficult fluidization of the ceramic mixture.
-In fact, since they absorb significant amount of water, plastic clays force the producers to increase the water amount inside the system (barbottina) to improve the flow (the movement) of clay micelles.
-The excessive reduction in the use of plastic clays could be useful to increase the slurry’s density values but it is surely not recommended if you do not want to negatively affect the raw tiles’ mechanical resistance values.
+Tiles’ mechanical resistance almost entirely derives from the presence of plastic clays that, however, can make difficult the fluidization of the ceramic mixture.
+In fact, since they absorb significant amounts of water, plastic clays force producers to increase the water amount inside the system (barbottina) to improve the flow (the movement) of clay micelles.
+The excessive reduction in the use of plastic clays could be useful to increase the slurry’s density values but it is surely not recommended if you do not want to negatively affect the raw tiles’ mechanical resistance.
 Nevertheless, temporary binders can rebalance most of the values, also reducing the environmental impact.
 How do they do it?

-- Reduction in the use of plastic clays
+- They reduce the use of plastic clays

-- Increase in the density values (resulting in the reduction in the use of water
+- They increase the density values (resulting in the reduction in the use of water)…

 3. Step two - Glaze applications

-Ceramic glazes can be applied by means of several systems, but the airless spray application is surely the most common and widespread.
-This system is excellent and usually easier to manage, but it can be critical in terms of material waste and maintenance by line operators.
+Ceramic glazes can be applied by means of several systems, but the airless spray application is surely the most common.
+This system is excellent and usually easier to manage, but it can be critical in terms of material waste and maintenance.

 In what way?

 The spray cabin must be provided with very powerful suction systems, capable of collecting and recovering the so-called over spray that could spread in the working environment as well as inside the cabin, where it could encrust or improperly drip on the tile.
-It is estimated that the amount of material collected by the suction machines (discarded and non-recoverable glaze) can range from 15% to 30% of the glaze (or engobe) applied.
-This percentage also includes the wasted glaze inside the cabin that is normally (and optimistically) washed at each work shift.
-Waste material is obviously synonymous with environmental impact.
+The amount of material collected by the suction machines (discarded and non-recoverable glaze) can usually range from 15% to 30% of the glaze (or engobe) applied.
+This rate also includes the wasted glaze inside the cabin that is normally (and optimistically) washed at each work shift.
+Waste material is clearly synonymous with environmental impact.

-Together with these topics that are all about waste, the airless application is also marked by other interesting criticalities that, of course, can be solved but carefully checked to promote a proper application process and produce high performing tiles.
-The whole machine management and the spray nozzle deterioration have from this perspective an important role.
+Together with these topics, airless applications are also marked by other interesting criticalities.
+The machine management and the spray nozzle deterioration play from this perspective an important role.
 Nozzles, in fact, tend to widen their diameter over time, increasing both the weight of glaze applied on the tile and the material waste.
 Since the glaze is improperly applied, the tile can be easily compromised.
 Moreover, their temporary obstruction can affect the industrial yield, forcing producers to discard the defective material that have been produced.

-How can we handle these problems and, overall, what has this to do with the environment?
+How can we handle these problems and what has this to do with the environment?

-Let us proceed step by step also broadening the perspective.
+Let us proceed step by step, broadening the perspective.

-In recent times, several machine manufacturers have entered the market with new types of glazing machines based on a highly innovative application system.
-Among the several characteristics, the most significant is all about the possibility (or ability) to discharge the glaze exclusively on the ceramic support, drastically reducing waste and offering at once an automated management of the machine thanks to the presence of control and automation systems (as it happens with digital printing machines).
+In recent times, several manufacturers have entered the market with new types of glazing machines based on a highly innovative application system.
+Among the several characteristics, the most significant is the possibility (or ability) to discharge the glaze exclusively on the ceramic support, drastically reducing waste and at the same time offering an automated management by using control and automation systems (like digital printing machines).

 THE ROLE OF CHEMICALS

-As has happened in the past with traditional application systems, even with this new technology it is important to define in advance the parameters that the glaze must have to develop the best performance according to the manufacturer’s line layout.
-Depending on the glaze’s discharging system, it is very important a detailed study of all aspects related to rheology, surface tension, pH, etc., and in this respect the role of additives - whether they are surfactants, rheological modifiers, wetting agents, lubricants, or dispersants - it is certainly decisive.
-Of course, this is quite clear, but it may be less obvious to underline the environmental implications that all the chemicals involved at this stage of the ceramic production process can promote.
-The reliability of the new glazing technology – together with the proper values of the glaze, achieved by adding the proper chemicals – promotes, in fact, a productive continuity, allowing you to apply on the raw tile a minimum amount of glaze, avoiding waste of material and reducing the maintenance of machine (waste of water).
-Both parameters are evidently related to environmental impact.
-The tools' washing times together with water consumption, in fact, can negatively impact on both productivity and ecosystem.
+As happened in the past with traditional application systems, even with this new technology it is important to previously define the glaze’s rheological parameters to develop the best performance.
+Depending on the glaze’s discharging system, it is very fundmantal a detailed study of the rheology, surface tension, pH, etc., and in this respect the role of chemicals - whether they are surfactants, rheological modifiers, wetting agents, lubricants, or dispersants - is decisive.
+The reliability of the new glazing technology – together with the proper values of the glaze – promotes, a productive continuity, allowing you to apply on the raw tile a minimum amount of glaze, avoiding waste of material and reducing the maintenance of machine (waste of water).
+The washing times of the tools together with water consumption, in fact, can negatively impact on both productivity and ecosystem.

 REDUCTION OF WATER AMOUNT USED ALONG THE GLAZING LINE

-How can chemicals applied along the glazing line reduce the amount of water-consumption, decreasing therefore the environmental impact?
+How chemicals applied along the glazing line can reduce the amount of water-consumption, decreasing the environmental impact?

-The ceramic glaze application, since we are talking about watery suspensions, obviously involve a significant use of water that, once it has been discharged on the raw tile, it is partially absorbed by the support and partially evaporate due to the temperature of the tile that previously was inside the dryer.
-A temperature that is important not only for the proper development of the evaporation process but also for the proper leveling of the glaze on the support.
-The water absorbed by the support must be expelled by evaporation in the preheating phase during the firing cycle inside the kilns.
+Since we are talking about watery suspensions, the ceramic glaze application obviously involves a significant use of water that, once it has been discharged on the raw tile, it is partially absorbed by the support and partially evaporate due to the temperature of the tile.
+A temperature that is important not only for the proper development of the evaporation process but also for the proper leveling of the glaze.
+The water absorbed by the support must evaporate in the preheating phase of the firing cycle.
 Even this process (like it happens inside the dryers) implies an important use of energy (evaporation = energy).
-Normally, the greater amount of water is absorbed by the support, the longer will be the time of the ceramic material in the preheating stage, producing a greater consumption of energy (that is gas) to evaporate the residual moisture with a gradual and calibrated water release, avoiding breakage of the material.
-That said, we can also add that if we decreased the amount of water along the glazing line, we could also potentially reduce the temperature of the tiles leaving the dryer (first reduction of energy consumption) and the energy released inside the kiln (second reduction of energy consumption).
+Normally, the greater amount of water is absorbed by the support, the longer will be the time of the ceramic material in the preheating stage, leading to a greater energy consumption (that is gas) required to gradually evaporate the residual moisture, avoiding breakage of the material.

-Going backward, what actions can be taken to reduce the water-amount for glazes and engobes?
+Going backward, what actions can be taken to reduce the glazes and engobes’ water-amount?

-To reach the same application performance, the reduction of water must go hand in hand with an increase in the density of the glaze (or engobes) and to make this happen it is necessary to previously study inside the lab all chemicals to be used both in the grinding and application phase.
-During the grinding phase DISPERSANT and BINDERS must be added to get a high-density value during the application along the glazing: it is therefore important be aware of what will happen during the process.
-Once we have taken the proper decision during the grinding stage, we can also act (to reduce the amount of water that is usually added along the glazing line) by using LEVELING AGENTS or other kind of chemicals able to act on glaze’s drying and drainage time.
-In short, the action promoted by these chemicals affect the glaze performance, causing good result even with glazes marked by very high-density values.
+To reach the same application performance, the reduction of water must go hand in hand with an increase in the glaze (or engobes) density and to make this happen it is necessary to previously study all chemicals that will be used both in the grinding and application phase.
+More specifically, during the grinding phase DISPERSANT and BINDERS must be added to get a high-density value during application: it is therefore important to be aware of what will happen later on along the glazing line.
+Once we have taken the proper decision at the grinding stage, we can also act (to reduce the amount of water) by using LEVELING AGENTS or other kind of chemicals able to act on glaze’s drying and drainage time.
+The action promoted by these chemicals affect the glaze performance, causing good result even with glazes marked by very high-density values.

 4. Step three - Digital printing process